FunkFrog/ShareSuite/PreviousVersions.md

 Versions older then 5 prior are no longer listed on the mod's README, and will be here after each update.

+`1.10.3`
+- Moved Discord link below Features list.
+- Fixed incorrectly formatted horizontal rule.
+- Fixed bug with Shared money keeping everyone at the same balance if a teammate died.
+- What should I work on next?
+[Vote here!](https://www.strawpoll.me/18656636)

 `1.10.2`
 - Added Discord link to the README.
 Mod file is unchanged.